 Explore stats from Belgium vs Wales on ScoreBat - we are updating the numbers on this page every second of the game.

-Referee showed the yellow card three times throughout the game.
-Christopher Mepham, Ethan Ampadu and Gareth Bale were the ones to receive it.
+Referee showed the yellow card six times throughout the game.
+Ethan Ampadu, Maxim De Cuyper, Leandro Trossard, Chris Mepham, Harry Wilson and Nicolas Raskin were the ones to receive it.

-Over five meetings since June 2015, the teams have each had their moments.
-Belgium have won once, Wales twice, with the remaining two ending as draws.
-Their latest meeting occurred on June 11, 2022, during the Group Stage of the UEFA Nations League A, finishing in a 1-1 draw.
-Belgium have scored six goals across these five encounters, while Wales have scored seven.
-Overall, Wales hold a stronger head-to-head record against Belgium in recent meetings.
+Since July 2016, the teams have gone head-to-head five times.
+Belgium have emerged victorious in two matches, Wales in one, while the remaining matches ended in draws.
+Their latest meeting occurred on September 22, 2022, during the Group Stage of the UEFA Nations League A, with Belgium winning 2-1.
+Belgium have scored eight goals across these five encounters, while Wales have scored seven.
+Overall, Belgium hold a stronger head-to-head record against Wales in recent meetings.

 We are adding goal videos and full video highlights of the match between Belgium and Wales in real time.
-You can watch the goals by Kevin De Bruyne, Michy Batshuayi and Kieffer Moore as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
+You can watch the goals by Romelu Lukaku, Youri Tielemans, Jeremy Doku, Harry Wilson, Sorba Thomas, Brennan Johnson and Kevin De Bruyne as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
 Full video highlights of Belgium - Wales are being added as they become available on the official social media channels of the league or the teams.